TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 So Thorn is really only **10.79%** of all kills overall.
 If the average player dies 12 times (which they do) then in a given game you are going to die by Thorn **1.1 times**.

 If I had to take a bet on whether or not you died by Thorn, I would pick no every time.
-90% of the time, I would be right.
+89.21% of the time, I would be right.
 If I had to bet on the exact weapon you were killed by, I would actually pick Thorn every time because it has the highest kill (and use) frequency of any weapon.
 That doesn't mean its overpowered.
+You're right that this doesn't take into account *assists* cause by Thorn.
+The number of times that you get hit by Thorn and then nailed by a grenade while in cover, but there is no way for me to calculate that in this dataset.
+I can see number of assists, but I can tell what those assists are from like I can with kills.
+Any attempt to do so would be some serious guestimation.

 I think it's important to get away from the idea of "Everyone" and "always" as these over-generalizations don't help us.
 *Feeling* like Thorn kills you all the time is different than it *actually* killing you all the time.
 Let's keep this in mind as we continue.

 Shit Players
 -------------------
+But let's go back to this idea of the "shit" player.

-But how do we detect "shit" players?
+How do we detect "shit" players?
 Bungie actually does that for us.
 In every PostGameCarnageReport, player's are given a *Combat Rating*.
 From what I can tell, the higher the combat rating, the "better" the player.